-3 Downloadable excel files with information on the "most recent data year" for each indicator used in the construction of each right index for each year are available at https://rightstracker-v3- ability to fulfil rights commitments depends on the level of resources (financial and other) available in the country."5

-1.web.app/en/page/download.
-Researchers who prefer a less generous look back period can use the files from the 2020 Update of the SERF Index (HRMI's economic and social rights metrics) to recode observations they consider too old as missing.
+4 Downloadable excel files with information on the "most recent data year" for each indicator used in the construction of each right index for each year are available at https://humanrightsmeasurement.org/download-the-dataset/ Researchers who prefer a less generous look back period can use the files from the 2021 Update of the SERF Index (HRMI's economic and social rights metrics) to recode observations they consider too old as missing.

-4United Nations (1966).
+5 United Nations (1966).
 International Covenant on Economic, Social and Cultural Rights (ICESCR).
 Adopted 16 December 1966, General Assembly Resolution 2200 (XXI), U.N.
 GAOR, 21st Session, Supp.
 No. 16, U.N.
 Document A/6316 (1966), 993 U.N.T.S.
 3 (entered into force 3 January 1976).